dagster-io/dagster/examples/experimental/manifests_tutorial/high_level_dsl/README.md

         deps: ["customers"]
 ```

-This is the yaml we want users to be able to write. `dbt_manifest` and `subprocess` executable kinds already exist.
+This is the yaml we want your stakeholders to be able to write and modify. `dbt_manifest` and `subprocess` executable kinds already exist.
 Let's learn how to write a custom manifest-backed executable

 By convention, custom executables live in the `executables` folder and the file is named after the `kind`.
 Hence `executables/bespoke_etl.py`: